 Rainbow at the Falls

 The Niagara Falls of the West

-Shoshone Falls is often referred to as the Niagara Falls of the West and at 212 feet Shoshone has in fact a drop of around thirty foot more than that of Niagara Falls.
+Shoshone Falls is often referred to as the Niagara Falls of the West.
+At 212 feet, Shoshone has in fact, a drop of around thirty feet more than that of Niagara Falls.

-The falls are named after the Shoshone Indian tribe that used to live in this region long before the white settlers came.
+The falls get their name from the Shoshone Indian tribe.
+The Shoshone Indians used to live in this region long before the white settlers came.